-Vidal Blanc was originally developed for Cognac production in the cold maritime regions of western France.
+Vidal Blanc was originally develloped for Cognac production in the cold maritime regions of western France.
 Today it is a go-to grape in the US Northeast and Midwest as well as Canada.
 Plus, a recipe for Vidal icewine.